 Students without ACT Math sub-scores must take the mathematics placement test.
 These students may take the placement test no more than 2 times.
 Transfer students who do not transfer appropriate coursework to SVSU, but do submit ACT Math sub-scores, will follow the usual procedure for students with ACT scores.

 Those students who do not have an ACT Math sub-score, or who wish to exercise the re-test option, will take the math placement test.
 The math placement test is a COMPASS (Computer-adaptive Placement Assessment and Support System) test, developed by ACT (America College Testing Program).
 The test is multiple-choice, computer-based, and designed to evaluate students' ability levels in Pre-algebra, Algebra, College Algebra, and Trigonometry.
 As a computer-adaptive test, the number of and type of questions you are given will be determined by your responses to previous questions.
 For more information on the COMPASS test, click here (35kB) or visit http://www.act.org/compass.

-2. You must register in advance to take the placement test.
-Tests are available most business hours Monday - Thursday 9AM to 4:30PM; Friday 9AM - 12:30PM
+2. You must schedule in advance to take the placement test.
+Tests are available limited hours during the week.

 (Transfer students who are attending a Transfer Orientation Program (TOP) will have an opportunity to test during their orientation program.
 You do not need to register to take the test during a TOP.)

 3. The test is untimed, but you should allow at least an hour to take the test.